juek/Femto-Theme/README.md

 ## About ##

-Femto is an extremely lean amd fast-loading (non-Bootstrap) theme for Typesetter CMS (~10kB of code in total) featuring an off-canvas &lsquo;togglable&rsquo; side navigation.
+Femto is an extremely lean and fast-loading (non-Bootstrap) theme for Typesetter CMS (~10kB of code in total) featuring an off-canvas &lsquo;togglable&rsquo; side navigation.
 Don&raquo;t expect too much pre-defined style &ndash; this one is a barebone.
 Build upon it if you like simple things.

 See also [Typesetter Home](http://www.typesettercms.com), [Typesetter on GitHub](https://github.com/Typesetter/Typesetter)